 - Meeting Fatigue – In a case of overcommunication, organizations are finding their employees time misspent with countless hours in meetings.
 Meetings are important in aligning a team but be sure they are run with an agenda and clear goals.
 Participants should walk away from a meeting with a clear understanding of what their role is and what the next steps are.
 If meetings are run without clear intention, they become a burden instead of a benefit.

-If you have needs within your organization, give us a call and we will be glad to connect you to one of our global partners take this damaging statement (What we’ve got here is a failure to communicate) out of your company conversations.
+If you are seeking better communication needs within your organization, we will be glad to connect you to one of our global partners to help you take this damaging statement (“What we’ve got here is a failure to communicate”) out of your company conversations.